Super Bowl XXXII: Fourth quarter

 Freeman's reception was the start of a four-play, 85-yard drive on four straight Green Bay pass completions.
 After a 25-yard pass interference penalty on Gordon, Favre completed back-to-back passes to Freeman; the first for 17 yards, and the second for a 13-yard touchdown.
 On the scoring play, Freeman and wide receiver Robert Brooks ran a "criss-cross" pattern, with Freeman on the inside running towards the sidelines.
 Gordon hesitated as to which receiver to cover, and Favre hit Freeman for the score, tying the game once again, at 24–24.

 After the ensuing kickoff, the Packers forced Denver's offense to punt from its 29 yard-line.
 With a short punt of only 33 yards, the Packers took possession with good field position, having 1st-and-10 at their own 48-yard line.
 On 3rd-and-8 from the Denver 39, Favre dropped back to pass and Denver's defense blitzed, leaving Brooks to face one-on-one coverage deep.
 Favre attempted the pass to a seemingly wide-open Brooks at the Denver 16-yard line, but Atwater knocked the pass away at the last second, leaving the Packers just outside of field goal range and forcing another punt.

 The Broncos took over at their own 18 yard line and drove to the Packers 39 yard line.
 Despite being tired and having had to play from behind almost the entire game, the Packers' defense was still able to stop the Broncos' just outside of field goal range on the ensuing possession, forcing a punt and giving Green Bay a first down at their own 10-yard line with 5:25 remaining in the game.
 The Broncos' defense responded with its fifth three-and-out of the second half.

 Hentrich then punted the ball 39 yards to the Packers' 49-yard line, giving Denver a chance for a potential game-winning drive with only 3:27 left in the game.
 On the first play of the ensuing drive, Packers defensive tackle Darius Holland committed a 15-yard face-mask penalty while tackling Davis on a 2-yard run, moving the ball to the 32-yard line.
 Two plays later, Elway completed a 23-yard pass to fullback Howard Griffith, aided by a powerful block by McCaffrey.
 A holding penalty on tight end Shannon Sharpe nullified an 8-yard touchdown run by Davis and pushed the Broncos back to the 18-yard line.
-Davis then rushed 17 yards to the 1-yard line, and the Broncos a time-out, their first.
+Davis then rushed 17 yards to the 1-yard line, and the Broncos called a time-out, their first.
 This left the Broncos facing 2nd-and-goal with 1:47 left in the game.
 Both teams had two time-outs remaining.